 It is actually impossible to put into words how incredible my experiences in Spain have been.
 If you are considering teaching English as a career, Spain is the perfect place to gain the skills necessary to be a successful teacher anywhere in the world.
 These are my top ten reasons to choose Spain as a destination to teach as a Language Assistant.

 If you’re living in Spain, you haven’t actually lived until you’ve tasted gazpacho, ensalada de marisco, ensalada marinera, tortilla de patatas, huevos rotos, jamón, croquetas, tarta de abuela, mazapán, and roscón just to name a few.
-If you are a picky eater or have dietary restrictions, menus in Spain are very good at marking what is in each dish, so that you can feel comfortable placing your order.
+If you are a picky eater or have dietary restrictions, menus in Spain are very good at marking what is in each dish.
+That way, you can feel comfortable placing your order.

 In my case, I have joined a hiking club and gone to multiple different language exchanges.
 I go on so many adventures both by myself and with friends that I do not have much time to binge watch Netflix.
 Being in a different country, especially one as social as Spain is a great motivation to get up and out to experience new things and meet new people.

 Fire, fireworks, music, dancing, parades, performances… Spain has a variety of different festivals to enjoy throughout the year.
-This year, I was able to spend a long weekend in Valencia during their famous festival Las Fallas

-where each town surrounding Valencia creates a giant float that competes with the other floats created for the festival.
+This year, I was able to spend a long weekend in Valencia during their famous festival Las Fallas.
+There, each town surrounding Valencia creates a giant float that competes with the other floats created for the festival.
 The festival ends with a bang as the floats are lit on fire and there are fireworks displays all over the city.
-Semana Santa (Holy Week) is also celebrated in a big way throughout Spain.
-There are processions in most cities and towns and beautiful religious figures are paraded through the streets.
-Going to these festivals in the city or town where you teach is something truly special because you get to see your students walking in the processions or performing dances.

-To go back to my favorite topic, food, the Spanish eating schedule is spectacular.
-You eat a light breakfast around 7 or 8am, and then you get to enjoy second breakfast around 11 or 11:30am, you eat comida which is the big meal of the day between 2 and 3pm, after comida you have a snack around 5 or 6pm and then dinner is between 8 and 10pm.
+To go back to my favorite topic (food), the Spanish eating schedule is spectacular.
+You eat a light breakfast around 7 or 8am.
+Then, you get to enjoy second breakfast around 11 or 11:30am.
+You eat comida, which is the big meal of the day, between 2 and 3pm.
+After comida, you have a snack around 5 or 6pm.
+And then, dinner is between 8 and 10pm.

 One of the best perks of living in Spain is having easy and inexpensive access to some of the best travel destinations in the world.
 Even if you are on a tight budget and cannot afford to leave Spain, Spain has a variety of incredible sites to visit.

 One of the most important reasons to choose Spain was the opportunity to practice my Spanish language skills.
 Spain is also a country where even if you don’t have a great level of Spanish, you’ll still be able to communicate with most people.
 The students love teaching me new words and phrases in Spanish after I teach them English.

 Spain is one of the cheapest places in Europe to live in.
-Many fruits and veggies are grown in Spain, which means that the food is not only fresh but also inexpensive.
+Many fruits and veggies are grown in Spain.
+This means that the food is not only fresh but also inexpensive.
 Specifically, comparing Spain to the United States, the cost to rent an apartment is cheaper as is the cost of using public transportation.

 The Language Assistant program works differently in different schools, but your main goal is to make your students passionate about speaking and practicing English.
-Planning lessons that let the students be creative and have fun has allowed me to form close relationships with the kids I help teaching and I have enjoyed teaching more than I thought possible at the beginning of the program.
+Planning lessons that let the students be creative and have fun has allowed me to form close relationships with the kids.
+I have enjoyed teaching more than I thought possible.
 I have also been able to support the students at fundraisers and events, which has been extremely rewarding.